-Discover the top ten things to do in China with advice from our experts.
+What are the top ten things to do in China?

 China is the second-largest country in Asia, and is home to well over a billion people, making it the most populous land on earth.
 It is this great size that gives China its immense diversity.
 After all, where else can you find a country that has both great lakes and a desert, the most cutting edge technology and architecture, and towns where life has gone unchanged for centuries and one of the earliest civilizations?